Anatoly Kuznetsov: Career in the USSR

-A shortened version of the novel was republished in 1967 in Russian by Molodaya Gvardiya publishing house in shortened form without the author's permission.
+A shortened version of the novel was republished in 1967 in Russian by Molodaya Gvardiya publishing house without the author's permission.

 After defection

 Soon after the Soviet invasion of Czechoslovakia, 20–21 August 1968, Kuznetsov defected from the USSR to the United Kingdom.
 His pretext for travelling abroad was to do research for his new book on Lenin's stay in Britain.
-He managed to smuggle 35-mm photographic film containing the uncensored manuscript.
+He managed to sew into his coat 35-mm photographic film containing the uncensored manuscript of Babi Yar as well as at least six other other of his novels that he had secretly written in the USSR and hidden in buried tin cans.